-Lawsuit: Apple broke FaceTime in iOS 6 on purpose, blamed it on a “bug”
+Apple fails to end lawsuit that claimed it purposely broke FaceTime on iOS 6

-Were you forced to upgrade to iOS7 because of a "bug?"
+Were you forced to upgrade to iOS7 because of a bug?
 A lawsuit alleges that Apple actually broke FaceTime on iOS 6 to save money.

-Apple has been accused in the past of planned obsolescence, a policy of designing a product that requires frequent upgrading.
-Now, a recent lawsuit fingers a new culprit as the cause of older Apple products’ degradation: FaceTime.

-According to a lawsuit filed in California on Thursday, Apple intentionally broke its FaceTime video chat app on devices running iOS 6 and earlier in order to avoid high monthly data charges from Akamai, a server company that Apple contracted to serve multimedia content.
+According to a lawsuit filed in California back in February, Apple intentionally broke its FaceTime video chat app on devices running iOS 6 and earlier in order to avoid high monthly data charges from Akamai, a server company that Apple contracted to serve multimedia content.

-More: Furious iPhone 4S owners sue Apple for $5 million, alleging iOS 9 crippled their iPhones
+On Friday, U.S. District Judge Lucy Koh ruled that iPhone 4 and 4S users can pursue a nationwide class action claiming Apple “broke” FaceTime intentionally — in order to save money from routing calls through servers own by Akamai, Reuters reports.

 According to AppleInsider, Apple used two methods of handling FaceTime sessions when the feature launched in 2010.
 One, a peer-to-peer technology, transmitted audio and video data over a direct connection between two iPhones, while the second, a “relay” method, routed traffic through Akamai’s servers.

-Note: Update: Apple failed at its attempt to end the lawsuit claiming the company intentionally broke its FaceTime video chat app.